 Coming Full Circle

 The peace I captured at Tassajara lasted far longer than expected.
 It lasted as we bumped up and over the mountain, and well after my phone buzzed back to life, tittering with text message and email overload despite my silly away message.
-It was just me and the wind (no radio) along Highway 1, and even my brother’s chaotic household, with boisterous teens rushing in and out, did nothing to muss my Zen.
+Later, it was just me and the wind (no radio) coasting along Highway 1 to visit my brother, and even his chaotic household—with boisterous teens rushing in and out—did nothing to harsh my Zen.
 I still felt breezy and blissful the next day, and well into the following week (maybe two).

 Retreats start at $170.
 Rooms range from shared dorms to private cabins ($100-407).
 Nightly rates include three meals a day and full use of facilities.